yobenzima/Blog/README.md

 4. Deploy REST webservice to (IIS)
 5. In the ContactController and PostController controllers in Blog.Web project change the "http://localhost:8085" in mAPIBaseUrl variable to point to the url where REST API is deployed.
    NOTE: The "/api" part must be left intact

+ ## Database Migrations
+ Migrations will automatiacally create the database structure.
+Currently only two tables are used: Post and Contact.
+Other tables that are created are  ASP.NET Identity User tables for Authentication and Authorization (still to be implemented)
+ 1. In the Blog.API project, provide the relevant connection string in the appsettings.json file.
+Use relevant credentials depending on your environment/setup.
+ 2. in the Solutin Explorer  - make sure the Blog.API project is set up as the Startup Project
+ 3. Then navigate to the Blog.Entities project
+ 4. Run the database migrations as follows:
+    - Using Package Manager Console --> Run: Update-Database (to use the existing migrations) or
+    - Using (.NET) Command Line --> Run: dotnet ef database update
+ 5. You can alternatively create your own migration and run it.

 ## Built With
 - ASP.NET Core
 - .NET C#